OlivierLD/raspberry-coffee/Project-Trunk/README.md

 - [REST Clients](./REST.clients) featuring
     - a TCP watch. 👍
     - Micro-services (REST, HTTP, MQTT, the full gang!)
+- [Stepper Motors](./SunFlower-v2), orient a solar panel, so it faces the Sun
 - ... and more.

 #### TODO
-- Stepper Motors with the Motor HAT
 - Pure PWM
     - For LEDs
-    - For Servos
+    - For Servos (Challenging...)

 ### Node JS
 Some of the projects in this folder require `Node.js` (and its `N`ode `P`ackage `M`anager aka `npm`) to be installed, some times with extra modules.